Ace of Spades Quotes.

 I was very fortunate to meet Cinnamon Stephens who collaborated in creates frames for my hanging mosaics.
 I have continued to exhibit with Geelong Sculptors Inc. In Geelong Sculptures Inc was contracted to make a moving, touchable sculpture to commemorate the year anniversary of Braille.
 I am feeling extremely excited and a little daunted by this and look forward to the future of more creativity.
 I also will be running classes in Every Ginkoh Jewellery piece is cast and crafted in my home studio in Anglesea.

 One of a kind individualised jewellery to suit you and your purpose.
 Ginkoh Jewellery began in focusing on customised wedding rings, repairs and reworks.
 I also supply original pieces to galleries and retailers locally and in Melbourne.
 You're welcome to visit my studio upon appointment to discuss what you need and see how they're made.
 Anglesea has an abundance of art!
 This mini art trail gives you the contacts for seven of these home studios.
-Coilyline Studio 7 Ramsay st. Anglesea Artisan 11a Evans st.go to site
+Coilyline Studio 7 Ramsay st. Anglesea Artisan 11a Evans st.click

 Taurus 3 card tarot